Umuzi-org/ACN-syllabus/content/topics/messaging/bridging-course-intro/_index.md

 ---
+_db_id: 715
+content_type: topic
 title: Intro to bridging course
-content_type: topic
 ---

 Congrats!
 You made it into the bridging course.